grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 What is the equivalent of the marked steps in the Statement-first approach?
 There is none!
 Doing these things is a waste of time!
 Sadly, this is a waste I encounter a lot.

 Surely, nobody likes wasting their time.

+[^copypaste]: I know copy-pasting code is considered harmful and we shouldn't be doing that.
+When writing unit-level Statements, I make some exceptions from that rule.
+This will be explained in the cmoing chapters.